 Step 3 - Supervisor shares request with Appointing Authority for further discussion or approval

 Supporting links and tools:

 - IT Remote Tool Kit

 - Telework Policy CWUP 2-30-250

 - Using State Resources While Teleworking

-Telework does not include temporarily working at home due to conditions such as dependent care, inclement weather, recovering from an illness, caring for an ill family member, or instances where an employee is assigned to work at home pending an investigation or in the days/weeks prior to termination.
+Telework does not include temporarily working at home due to conditions such as dependent care, inclement weather, recovering from an illness, or caring for an ill family member.